 - Excellent communication skills for interaction with clients

-- Respect for confidentiality to keep clients’ information out of reach of unauthorized personnel
+- Respect for confidentiality to keep clients’ information out of reach of unauthorised personnel

 - Be of a helpful nature as the job entails serving and helping others out of their psychological problems

-- Ability to relate with people from different backgrounds and different behaviors
+- Ability to relate with people from different backgrounds and different behaviours

 After finding employment, it is important to work under an experienced professional, preferably a trained supervisor.

 With such advanced formal qualifications, you won’t need to obtain more degrees in order to advance your career.
 However, you should regularly update your skills and knowledge.
 You can do this by:

 Although many drama therapists are freelancers, you can find full-time employment opportunities in:

 - The Prison Service